webersab/entGraph/README.md

 java -Xmx100G -cp lib/*:bin  entailment.vector.EntailGraphFactoryAggregator

-**Step 6**: The global learning: Run graph.softConst.TypePropagateMN.
+**Step 6**: The global learning: Run

+    java -Xmx220G -cp lib/*:bin graph.softConst.TypePropagateMN.

 A few parameters might need to be set in constants.ConstantsGraphs as follows:

   1. featName is the feature name to be used, which is by default BINC score.
   2. root is the folder address storing the output of step 5.